-Spoon the meatballs with a slotted spoon over al dente pasta, zoodles or a bed of spinach and arugula (our personal favorite) that has been tossed in marinara sauce to coat.
+Spoon the meatballs with a slotted spoon over al dente pasta over tomato mascarpone sauce, zoodles or a bed of spinach and arugula (our personal favorite) that has been tossed in marinara sauce to coat.
 Garnish with grated parmesan cheese and minced parsley.
 Serve hot.

 For an alternative but equally classic take, try a meatball sandwich!
 Line sliced hoagies with provolone cheese, add your meatballs along with a drizzle of marinara, garnish with your parmesan and parsley, and enjoy.

 Meatballs can be made ahead of time and frozen, making them a great way to help with meal prep.
 For best results, par freeze your meatballs on a baking sheet.
 Once they’re frozen, toss them into resealable Ziplocs, freezer bags, or other airtight container or freezer containers and pop them in the freezer.
 They’ll store for up to three months.

 Didn’t finish your meatballs off last night at dinner?
 Don’t worry!
 They keep easily for next time.
 To reheat, microwave them in bursts 30 seconds at a time.